Select your speakers + performers

 • Here’s a great way to test a good idea: Can you describe the idea in about 6 words? (e.g., How to hack a pacemaker; what is a dung beetle's life like?; where does your poop go?)

-• If it’s possible, have one executive team member dedicated to research and fact-checking speakers and their ideas.
+• If it’s possible, have at least one executive team member dedicated to research and fact-checking speakers and their ideas.

-• Be wary of using an application to search for speakers.
-Open platforms can sometimes help find ideas you would never know to look for, but that's the role of your curation team.
+• Be wary of using an application for speakers.
+Open platforms can sometimes help find ideas you would never know to look for, but that's the primary role of your curation team's research and interviews.
 Applications attract commercial and professional speakers and, occasionally, fanatics.